dcc6fvo/python-absolubot/README.md

 # python-absolubot
-A python with selenium bot that do web scraping of Absolut drink recipes from http://www.absolut.com
+A python with selenium bot for web scraping of Absolut drink recipes from http://www.absolut.com

 # Requirements
 * chromedriver (can be used with another driver too)